GeodSoft logo GeodSoft

 One mistaken notion, regularly repeated regarding NT passwords is that they should be exactly 7 or 14 characters and that passwords between these lengths are weaker than seven character passwords.
 This is not necessarily true.
 The reasoning for this claim is as follows.
 Because the LANMAN password is broken into two 7 character pieces, passwords between 7 and 14 characters will necessarily have a short second password piece that is easy to crack.
 This is true.
 The one and two character pieces are found almost instantaneously and up to 5 characters fall quite quickly.
 Any six character password will be found before the 7 character passwords are cracked.

 The fallacy comes with the assertion that knowing the last part will aid in finding the first 7 character password.
 It is possible to pick passwords so bad, such as a single long word or pathetically obvious pattern that this may, in rare instances, be true but its likely such passwords would be found even if there were no LANMAN hash and only the NT hash.
-Any reasonable attempt to create a password, will have a result where the eighth through thirteenth character give no practical clue to the preceding seven.
+Any reasonable attempt to create a good password, will have a result where the eighth through thirteenth character give no practical clue to the preceding seven.
 This will surely be true of any password generator created passwords.
-You can create lousy long passwords on any system that are weaker than shorter passwords.

 The cracking tools have no direct way to use this inferred knowledge from the quickly cracked second part.
 To use it, the cracker must correctly infer the first 7 characters or make a series of educated guesses and then manually create a custom dictionary containing these and run the cracker using this new dictionary.
 So yes, if the last three characters were '789', the first seven might be '0123456' or if the last five were 'werty', the first seven might be '123456q'.
 But then again they might not.
 A cracker could spend a lot of time guessing at what he or she thought the first seven characters were.